rsherlocks/rsherlocks/README.md

 - 👯 I’m looking to collaborate on ...
 Projects
 - 🤔 I’m looking for help with ...
 TensorFlow Lite
 - 💬 Ask me about ...
 Mobile Application Development
-- 📫 How to reach me: mail:rakib.hasan7483@gmail.com
+- 📫 How to reach me: Gmail: rakib.hasan7483@gmail.com or Visit: [website]
 - ⚡ Fun fact:  I love to working in IoT device and application